ADDISON: 469-547-1019

 Mexican food takes its origin from the influence of Spain when Mexico was under a long period of Spanish rule.

-The Spanish introduced wheat to the natives of Mexico that they used to make flour for tortillas.
+The Spanish introduced wheat to the natives of Mexico, which they used to make flour for tortillas.

-But Mexicans have stayed true to embracing their history of spicy food, using chile as an integral part of many of their dishes after Mexican independence from Spain.
+But Mexicans have stayed true to embracing their history of spicy food, using chili as an integral part of many of their dishes after Mexican independence from Spain.

-Nearly all of today’s American food, on the other hand, like apple pie, hot dog, hamburgers, pizza, tacos, chocolate, steak, potato salad, and much more, originated in other countries.
+Nearly all of today’s American food, like apple pie, hot dogs, hamburgers, pizza, tacos, chocolate, steak, potato salad, and much more, originated in other countries.

 This includes the ingredients and recipes used to prepare these meals which were introduced to the American shores by colonists, settlers, and immigrants.

-Spanish food vs Mexican food is the common debate we are hearing these days.
+Spanish food vs. Mexican food is a common debate we are hearing these days.

-However, Mexican and American foods share a lot in common and it’s much easier to find these similarities than the differences.
+However, American food vs. Mexican food share a lot in common, and it’s much easier to find these similarities than the differences.
 They both are prepared with ingredients commonly found locally.

 But even though many recipes are adapted from Spanish dishes, Mexican food is made with ingredients that are widely available in their country.